aragon/aragon.js/packages/aragon-api-react/README.md

-# aragonJS - React Hooks
+# aragonAPI for React

-This module allows to interact with aragonJS using [React Hooks](https://reactjs.org/docs/hooks-intro.html). [`@aragon/api`](https://github.com/aragon/aragon.js/blob/master/docs/APP.md) is used under the hood, so being familiar with it can be useful.
+This module allows to interact with aragonAPI using [React Hooks](https://reactjs.org/docs/hooks-intro.html). [`@aragon/api`](https://github.com/aragon/aragon.js/blob/master/docs/APP.md) is used under the hood, so being familiar with it can be useful.

 ## Usage